reiver/learn-golang-in-one-day/README.md

 Here is one the secrets to **learning** how to code.

-Here is one of the secrets to being good — to be very very good — a programmer.
+Here is one of the secrets to being good — to be very very good — as a programmer.

-It is the same secret.
+It is the same secret for both.

 One of the secrets to success as a programmer is: **perseverance**.